cnmodel/cnmodel/README.md

     neuronvis (optional; available at https://github.com/campagnola/neuronvis or https://github.com/pbmanis/neuronvis).
       This provides 3D visualization for morphology.

+For more detailed information on setup in a Windows environment, see the file Windows_setup.md.
+Thanks to Laurel Carney for prompting the generation of this set of instructions, and for identifying issues on Windows.

 Note: *This package is not yet compatible with Python 3.x.
-Neuron is not compatible with Python 3.x*
+Neuron is not yet compatible with Python 3.x*

 Testing
 -------